Why Mathematical Modeling and Data Science Education?

-Recently Cynthia Anhalt and I co-organized the Critical Issues in Mathematics Education March 2019 meeting on Mathematical Modeling in K-16: Community and Cultural Contexts at the Mathematics Sciences Research Institute (MSRI).
+Cynthia Anhalt and I co-organized the 2019 Critical Issues in Mathematics Education workshop on Mathematical Modeling in K-16: Community and Cultural Contexts at the Mathematics Sciences Research Institute (MSRI).
+Video and materials are freely available.
 See this article by one of our participants and facilitators, Greta Mills.

-The National Science Foundation funded a project called IMMERSION (STEM-C 1441024).
-The program has been sustained in California as the Pomona Unified School District Math Modeling Summer Institute.
-In 2019 PUSD held the 5th summer institute in mathematical modeling for elementary school teachers, taught at Harvey Mudd College by elementary teachers who were former participants.
-These PUSD teachers are available to provide professional development in mathematical modeling education to teachers from other school districts!
+Pomona Unified School District Math Modeling Summer Institute.
+(NSF STEM-C 1441024).
+PUSD teachers are available to provide professional development in mathematical modeling education to teachers from other school districts!

 If you are looking for resources to teach mathematical modeling, check out Mathematical Modeling: Computing and Communicating, one of the many free resources offered by SIAM as part of the Mathworks Math Modeling Challenge (M3 Challenge) which welcomes high school student teams to the world of modeling and data science.

-The Math Modeling Hub is an online community and resource suite to support mathematical modeling education.
+The Math Modeling Hub is an open online community and resource suite supported by COMAP, NCTM and SIAM.